Sukanya Samriddhi Yojana (SSY): Complete Guide with 8.2% Interest Rate

 • Account can be opened only for a girl child below 10 years of age

-• Only one SSY account can be opened per girl child, two SSY accounts per family (exceptions for twins/triplets) maximum cam be opened
+• Only one SSY account can be opened per girl child, two SSY accounts per family (exceptions for twins/triplets) maximum can be opened

 Minimum & Maximum Investment

-The minimum mandatory contribution in each financial year is ₹250.
-The maximum contribution each financial year is ₹1.5 lakh.
+The minimum mandatory investment in each financial year is Rs.
+250. The maximum contribution each financial year is Rs.
+1.5 lakh.
 If you invest beyond this limit you will not earn interest on the remaining amount.

 Interest Rate